A Complete Guide To Mardi Himal Trek

 Mardi Himal Trekking Routes

-Likewise, on most of the Annapurna Sanctuary trekking routes, there are several options where to start and finish the trekking.
+Likewise, there are several options for where to start and finish the trekking on most of the Annapurna Sanctuary trekking routes.
 However, the standard route to Mardi Himal that the trekkers who come from Pokhara or Kathmandu usually take would be starting in Kande and finishing in Siding.
-The route from Kande goes through Australian camp to Landruk and then up to Forest camp.
+The route from Kande goes through the Australian camp to Landruk and then up to Forest camp.
 It is a 12km walk with moderate ascend while walking from Kande to Landruk.
 Finishing in Siding is the best option for the route if one is not planning to do the further trek in the park.
 If walking the same way back seems like a nightmare, you can always hire a jeep on your way back to Pokhara.

-Another route usually preferred by the trekkers who complete their Poon Hill or Annapurna base camp trek and intend to go for Mardi Himal trek consider their starting point Ghandruk and finish in Siding.
+Another route is usually preferred by the trekkers who complete their Poon Hill or Annapurna base camp trek and intend to go for the Mardi Himal trek; consider their starting point Ghandruk and finish in Siding.

-The longest route measures about 52 km which starts at Ghandruk and finishes at Kande.
+The longest route measures about 52 km, starting at Ghandruk and finishing at Kande.
 Hence, this route is perfect if one wishes to see more and is less worried about the time frame.